infoani/My-Projects/CS_Presentation.md

 ### Customers requested that we make support for "Objects-With-Prefixes" available for them.
 1. So that any operation performed through the PARs is scoped to the prefix.
 2. This would really expand their usage of PARs in multitenant situations.
 For example, if customer has multiple tenancies, they could configure __PARs-with-prefixes__ in such a way that each untrusted host is only able to upload log files to that specific host-prefix and not anywhere else.
+Having prefixes really gives them more control over what they want to share with minimal efforts.

 # Slide 4 (PAR features required to remove public buckets)